-• The academic community (including the programme's teaching staff) is internationally oriented.
+- The labour market demands internationally oriented (English speaking) alumni.
+Therefore, the content of the programme has an international orientation and focus.
+Forensic Psychology is a highly specialized discipline.
+International collaboration and cooperation are essential to combine expertise within the field.
+By offering the master's programme in English, international exchange and education is facilitated, exposure to different legal and forensic mental health systems during master courses and internships is facilitated and the Dutch forensic field will benefit from future graduates with international experience. - The academic community (including the programme's teaching staff) is internationally oriented.
 The Faculty has naturally grown into an international and diverse community.
 The international community facilitates the quality of the education and research at our faculty.
 By offering education in English, we can recruit high quality staff on an international level, and thus be more selective regarding our quality standards for staff members.
 The Faculty of Psychology and Neuroscience also fosters internationalisation and diversity within the programme.
 This enables the students to obtain competencies related to communicating with people from various backgrounds and learn about inclusiveness in an international classroom.
 Offering English education facilitates more diversity within the student population and thus within the problem based tutorial groups (PBL).
 Moreover, given the increasing importance of international research experience in scientific and career development, students are also encouraged to pursue a challenging internship outside the Netherlands.
-Staff members can help the students to locate international research groups via their own extensive networks of colleagues throughout the world.

-• The student intake and current population is internationally diverse and English is the common language.

-The yearly intake in the master's programme represented 33 nationalities in 2020-2021
+Staff members can help the students to locate international research groups via their own extensive networks of colleagues throughout the world. - The student intake and current population is internationally divers and English is the common language.
+The yearly intake in the master's programme represented 14 nationalities in 2020- 2021.